 Benny stepped in telling Joe that he would take over, “You see Phoebe both families were there when the events happened.
 Thomas and Edgar studied magic to get us out of the undergrounds.
 They used the books to create spells and used those spells to make tunnels.
 Even stealing some of Jasper’s notes.
-After three tunnels nothing work, but when they made the forth tunnel it lead directly to the undergrounds.
+After three tunnels nothing work, but when they made the forth tunnel it leads directly to the undergrounds.
 When they found Jasper and us it was too late.”

 “What do you mean too late?”

-“Well, dear when we fell into that hole we were… already gone”, said Olivia, “Jasper brought us back as a spirit creatures and as his experiments.”
+“Well, dear when we fell into that hole we were… already gone”, said Olivia, “Jasper brought us back as spirit creatures and as his experiments.”

 Phoebe gasped in shock, “You mean he did that to you?”

-The nine year old pointed at Olivia wings and the woman and the others nodded.
+The nine-year-old pointed at Olivia wings and the woman and the others nodded.
 It makes sense now; her new friends are spirits.

 “So ghost do exist!”
 Phoebe thought to herself.

 “After they found him they put a spell on him, banishing him away from us and returning to the surface, he lives in a far tunnel where he calls the Fire Lands.
-As long as he’s far away, he can’t do anymore harm to any living soul or us.
-So your grandfather guarded tunnel 4 all his life incase Jasper ever thought of escaping one day.
+As long as he’s far away, he can’t do any more harm to any living soul or us.
+So your grandfather guarded tunnel 4 all his life in case Jasper ever thought of escaping one day.
 He rebuilt the town over the undergrounds, he made himself mayor and named it Hollows Springs.
 As for us, this is home and we choose to live down here peacefully.”